The quantization of Proca fields on globally hyperbolic spacetimes: Hadamard states and M{\o}ller operators: Existence of Proca Hadamard states in globally hyperbolic spacetimes

 \section{Existence of Proca Hadamard states in globally hyperbolic spacetimes}

 This section is devoted to the construction of Hadamard states for the real Proca field in a generic globally hyperbolic spacetime.
 Actually, the technology of M{\o}ller operators, in particular Theorem~\ref{thm:main intro Had}, allows us to reduce the construction of Hadamard states for the Proca equation to the special case of an ultrastatic spacetime with Cauchy hypersufaces of bounded geometry.
-Indeed, as shown in\cite[Proposition 2.23]{Norm}, for any globally hyperbolic spacetime $(\M,g)$, there exists a paracausally related globally hyperbolic spacetime $(\M,g_0)$ which is ultrastic.
-In other words $(\M, g_0)$ is isometric to $\RR \times \Sigma$ where $(\Sigma, h_0)$ is a $t$-independent complete Riemannian manifold and $g_0 = - dt\otimes dt + h_0$ where $t$ is the natural coordinate on $\RR$.
+Indeed, as shown in\cite[Corollary 2.23]{Norm}, for any globally hyperbolic spacetime $(\M,g)$, there exists a paracausally related globally hyperbolic spacetime $(\M,g_0)$ which is ultrastatic.
+In other words, first of all $(\M, g_0)$ is isometric to $\RR \times \Sigma$ where $(\Sigma, h_0)$ is a $t$-independent complete Riemannian manifold and $g_0 = - dt\otimes dt + h_0$, where $t$ is the natural coordinate on $\RR$ and $dt$ is past directed.
+We also denote by $\partial_t$ the tangent vector to the submanifold $\RR$ of $\RR \times \Sigma$.
 In view of the completeness of $h$, these spacetimes are globally hyperbolic (see e.g. \cite{Fulling}) and $\Sigma$ is a Cauchy surface of this spacetime.
 In turn, it is possible to change the metric on $\Sigma$ in order that the final metric, indicated by $h$ is both complete and {\em of bounded geometry} \cite{greene}.
-By construction, the final ultrastatic spacetime $(\M, - dt\otimes dt + h)$ is paracausally related to $(\M,g_0)$ because it shares a Cauchy temporal function with it (\cite[Proposition 2.26]{Norm}).
+By construction, the final ultrastatic spacetime $(\M, - dt\otimes dt + h)$ is paracausally related to $(\M,g_0)$ because the intersection of the corresponding open cones is non-empty as it always contains $\partial_t$.
 By transitivity $(\M,g)$ is paracausally related with $(\RR \times \Sigma, - dt\otimes dt + h)$.

-Hence, we assume without loss of generalities, that $(\M, g)=(\M, - dt\otimes dt + h)$ is a globally hyperbolic ultrastatic spacetime whose spatial metric $h$ is complete.
+Hence, we assume without loss of generalities, that $(\M, g)=(\RR\times \Sigma, - dt\otimes dt + h)$ is a globally hyperbolic ultrastatic spacetime, with $dt$ past directed, whose spatial metric $h$ is complete.
 When dealing with the construction of Hadamard states we also assume that the spatial manifold $(\Sigma, h)$ is also of bounded geometry.
 In the final part of the section, we will come back to consider a generic globally hyperbolic spacetime $(\M,g)$